mcarlie/VulkanEngine/readme.md

 cmake -S . -B build -DBUILD_TESTS=ON
 ```

-After building cd to the tests folder in the build output and run using ctest.
+After building, cd to the tests folder in the build output and run using ctest.

 ```
 cd build/tests